hyperledger/fabric-ca/docs/source/users-guide.rst

     export FABRIC_CA_CLIENT_HOME=~/clientconfig
     fabric-ca-client gencrl -M ~/msp

-The next command will create a CRL containing all certficates (expired and unexpired) that were revoked after 2017-09-13T16:39:57-08:00 (specified by the `--revokedafter` flag) and before 2017-09-21T16:39:57-08:00 (specified by the `--revokedbefore` flag) and store the CRL in the `~/msp/crls/crl.pem` file.
+The next command will create a CRL containing all certificates (expired and unexpired) that were revoked after 2017-09-13T16:39:57-08:00 (specified by the `--revokedafter` flag) and before 2017-09-21T16:39:57-08:00 (specified by the `--revokedbefore` flag) and store the CRL in the `~/msp/crls/crl.pem` file.